EugeneGIS/AGDAbook/docs/05-RF_Cl.md

     Which parameters you can change to try to reduce it?
     Be brave and do it (i.e., change the values for *ntree* and *mtry,* than analyse which values for the AUC you obtain and which model perform better.

-    \newpage
+## Further reading on this topic

-## References
+The research framework that inspired this computing lab refers to a pioneering study in susceptibility mapping for wildfire events by [@tonini_machine_2020] and further developed for the assessment of variable importance by [@trucchia_machine-learning_2022].

-The research framework that inspired this computational lab refers to a pioneering study in susceptibility mapping for wildfire events by [@tonini_machine_2020] and further developed for the assessment of variable importance by [@trucchia_machine-learning_2022].
+Analyses have been adapted to the case study of landslides.